ardiesan/ntrnph23b/_posts/2023-08-18-Fifth-Week-of-Internship-Reflection.md

 Additionally, we learned about the significance of signing Git commits.
 By signing commits, we add a layer of security and authenticity to our work, ensuring that the changes we make are verified.
 This helps make our work safe and trusted.

 Later in the day, we engaged in a session of code reading.
-We had the opportunity to read the code behind the admin-ticketing-system, which we will be collaborating on in the future.
+We had the opportunity to read the code behind the admin ticketing system, which we will be collaborating on in the future.
 Code reading is a crucial skill that allows us to understand projects, it will be for effective collaboration and development.